 1. Configure the options on your product

-If you have our plugin up & running, edit your WooCommerce product and find the Custom fields
+If you have APF up & running, edit your WooCommerce product and find the Custom fields

 section under Product Data